Phenomenological constraints on "impossible" measurements: Abstract

 \section{Abstract}

-{In this Letter, we analyze an "impossible"\ measurement scenario presented by Sorkin.
+{In this article, we analyze an "impossible measurement" scenario presented by Sorkin.
 This scenario involving a joint measurement on spacelike separated systems in an intermediary region has widely been discussed in the quantum field theory measurement literature.
-We analyze the non-relativistic version of this paradoxical measurement scenario and consider which phenomenological constraints must be introduced from relativistic theory to remove the faster-than-light signaling.}
+We analyze the non-relativistic version of this paradoxical measurement scenario in full detail and give explicit bounds for the amount of signaling present.
+We also discuss the conditions under which no extraneous signaling occurs.}

 \keywords{quantum measurement, no-signaling, measurement theory}